 God’s not done working on us yet.
 We don’t have the answers to the complex questions with which we are faced, but we cannot allow our fear of being wrong to either prevent our action or to stop us from listening to those God has placed in our lives.
 God’s not done working on us yet.

-The greatest intervention was the person and work of Jesus the Christ.
+The greatest intervention is the person and work of Jesus the Christ.
 God saw that we could not, can not, live up to the vision of the image of God in which we are all created.
 God saw the brokenness of humanity and chose to accomplish his ends for us by becoming flesh himself, experiencing the shame and death of the cross, all for the sake of a world that had not yet come of age.
 God’s kingdom is already among us!
-But we can not yet live in that new reality.
+But we can not yet live fully in that new reality.
 The time is at hand, but the vision is unfulfilled.

 If the fulfillment of the vision does not fit our schedule, if the completion of who we are as a people of God works at a slower pace than we hoped for, if our progress in answering God’s call in our lives is set-back, if it delays...

 That’s easy to hear when we’re comfortable with the order of the world: when our the leaders for whom we voted are in office, when our wealth increases consistently.
 The vision is surely coming.
 It will not be late.
 It’s easy to hear when our churches are growing, when our children are healthy, when smiles come easily to our faces.

 If it delays, that’s ok, because my life is basically good.
 I’m living in comfort and have built a good life for myself.
 I can wait for the vision.

 But many of the people of God live on the other side of that coin.
 They live constantly worried that they will not be able to feed their families, or that they will not be able to maintain a roof over their heads.
 When your best day involves being ignored instead of attacked, it’s tough to hear that the vision is surely coming, and will not be late.